ProgramCodeMasterA/battleships-game/README.md

 - VSCode was used as the main tool to manage project files/folders, write and edit code, upload Commit changes, and upload images
 - Git was used for the version control of the site
 - GitHub was used to host the code of this site
-- GitHub Pages was used to host the live version of this site

 ## Testing
 ### Manual Testing